Ithielwen/Python-Projects/Cycle/README.md

 [X] The program must include a README file.

-[X] The program must include class and method comments
+[X] The program must include class and method comments.

 [X] The program must have at least sixteen classes.